Skip to main content

 Employment Law

-The most common category of employment relationship is in the private sector between an employer and employee.
-The terms of the employment contract determine the contractual rights and obligations of the employer and employee.
-However, Malaysian law also recognises an employee’s implied rights and duties.
-Statutory law regulates many aspects of employment including working hours, minimum wages, dismissal benefits, social security insurance and more.
+The most common employment relationship is in the private sector between an employer and employee.
+The terms of the employment contract determine many of the parties’ rights and obligations, but Malaysian law also grants mandatory statutory protections relating to working hours, minimum wages, leave, dismissal benefits, social security and related matters.

 Employment Agreement

-Although an agreement made orally between an employer and employee is legally recognised and enforceable, it is advisable to have an employment relationship captured in writing and signed between the parties.
-Some companies may issue a generic employment contract and provide a job description which outlines duties and responsibilities separately.
+Although an oral employment agreement can be legally recognised, it is advisable to document the employment relationship in writing and have it signed by the parties.
+Many employers issue a standard employment contract together with a separate job description setting out duties and responsibilities.

 Working condition